RTGuinn/p1-tgm-basketball-signup/README.md

     3. After saving from step 2, the page will be deployed and a live link will display after a few moments.

 A live link can be found here - https://rtguinn.github.io/p1-tgm-basketball-signup/

+# Credits

+## Content
+- This website began following the Love Running project from CodeInstitute as a tutorial until the site came into its own.
+- CodeInstitute Project 1 sample project was also used a reference
+- Mentor Project 1 Taco-travels from Gareth McGirr was used as a reference
+- Icons from Font Awesome were used for media links in footer
+- Icon from Favicon Generator were used for tab icon

+## Media
+- All photos on the home page and gallery were used from my personal collection.